LucasParsy/monsite/_notes/Public/Advent 2024 Root-Me/Day 16 - Coil under the tree.md

 ### recon

 A challenge on a PLC!
 (Programmable Logic Controller)!
 I followed the [LeHack 2024 conference on Industrial hacking by biero](https://www.youtube.com/watch?v=2d_Snz2lOO4&list=PLzGIjwtabBqh3sF_8xIrvRqdGnzBgXD-h&index=10) and his workshop, but I didn't remembered anything about it...
-And it didn't matter, as it was focused on Siemens devices, when this chall was'nt!
+And it didn't matter, as it was focused on Siemens devices, when this chall wasn't!
 Still, I wanted to give a shoutout to this nice talk!

 Still, it's a subject I don't know at all, so sorry if I am approximative in my write-up.
 ### solution